Pitch Parting! Anna Camp And Skylar Astin Are Divorcing

 Page Six also reports that the two have put their Los Angeles Spanish style home is on the market for $2.6 million.

 It seems like the pair is keeping busy despite the divorce.
-Camp has several movies in the pipeline, including Here Awhile, Desperados, and The Lovebirds, which costars Issa Rae and Kumail Nanjiani.
+Camp has several movies in the pipeline, including Here Awhile, Desperados, and The Lovebirds, which co-stars Issa Rae and Kumail Nanjiani.

 Astin currently stars on the CW show Crazy Ex-Girlfriend and has an upcoming World War II drama, Ghosts of War, in post-production.